Sabeleducation/D3V1L/README.md

 - easy to understand

+- secure encryption for encryption key and victim files

 and modifiable.
 Pls do not publish the tool as yours and mention that you have the basis of me if you modify the tool!

 I hope you have a lot of fun analyzing and trying out this tool!